 ‛ο χοιρος – piglet

 So, what exactly happened during Thesmophoria?
-Well, as best as we can tell, on day one women from all over the area would head out to the local hill dedicated to Demeter, hauling with them food, drink, incense, lamps, tents, and blankets.
-They would leave their beds at home filled with
+Well, as best as we can tell, on day one women from all over the area would head out to the local hill dedicated to Demeter.
+They hauled out food, drink, incense, lamps, tents, and blankets.
+Leaving their beds filled with

-However, the Eleusis Mysteries – where Persephone is stolen by Hades and raped as the beginning of her reign as Queen of the Dead – happens now.
+However, the Eleusis Mysteries happens now.
+This is where Persephone is kidnapped and violated by Hades as the initiation to Her becoming Queen of the Dead.
 We also know that Demeter is raped by Poseidon at some point in her life as well as by the Titan Iasion.
-There is a portion of myth from the Eleusinian cycle that is often overlooked.
+This portion of myth from the Eleusinian cycle is often overlooked.
 While Persephone is missing, Demeter is inconsolable and weeps day and night.
 At some point, the Goddess Baubo, moved by Demeter’s pain, attempts to cheer her up.

 Baubo, also known as Iambe, is an intriguing deity.
 She begins to tell Demeter jokes, each dirtier than the last, but she can’t even get a smirk out of the Great Mother.
-Finally, she lifts her dress and shows Demeter her hairy vagina and this cracks through the Great Goddess’ pain, and she gives out a hearty belly laugh.
+Finally, she lifts her dress and shows Demeter her hairy vagina.
+This cracks through the Great Goddess’ pain, and she gives out a hearty belly laugh.